 formative assessment practices.
 When used thoughtfully, they can help educators identify strengths, recognize learning needs, and inform instructional decisions in English language arts, mathematics, and science.

-This webpage supports Oregon educators in the effective use of OSAS Interim Assessment Blocks (IABs) and Focused Interim Assessment Blocks (Focused IABs).
-Resources include administration guidance, assessment blueprints, and professional learning and other tools for using interim results.
+This webpage supports Oregon educators by providing information about the OSAS Interim Assessment System.
+Resources include the interim catalog of available tests, administration guides, assessment blueprints, and professional learning and other tools for using interim results.

 Note: For more information on the 2025 Education Accountability Act Interim Assessment requirements, or the tests approved by the Oregon State Board of Education (iReady, MAP Growth, Smarter Balanced Adjusted ICAs, or STAR), please visit the Accountability for Oregon’s Schools Interim Tests webpage.